Note: This article was updated September 12, 2023

 It’s a SaaSpectrum

-Take a look at Calendly, for example.
-All it does is help people schedule time on your calendar.
-That’s it.
-But it does a lot within that very tight, limited functionality – it connects over to your Google Calendar or iCal, includes a host of control options such as limitations on certain event types and buffers between events, integrates with a lot of other platforms well, and focuses on making meeting scheduling easy.
-That’s why Calendly is successful.
+Take Calendly—it only schedules meetings.
+But it does a lot within that very narrow scope.
+It connects to your Google Calendar or iCal, includes a host of control options such as limitations on certain event types and buffers between events, integrates with a lot of other platforms well, and focuses on making meeting scheduling easy.
+In fact, it does its job so well that it has become indispensable.